Lextuga007/Philosopher-Analyst-Netlify/content/collection/nhsr-intro/prework/index.md

 #### Join the Slack group

 A direct access link to the NHS-R Slack group will be shared in the workshop but the settings do allow some email addresses (like nhs.net) to sign up directly.
-The Slack url is nhsrcommunity.slack.com.
+The Slack url is [nhsrcommunity.slack.com](https://nhsrcommunity.slack.com/).
 Feel free to join the Slack group prior to the course!

 There are channels for a wide variety of conversations including # help-with-r and # help-shiny.
 There is also a channel for # python and # book-club.
-A new book club is being started for reading through the R for Data Science # r4ds-book-club, which the workshop is based on.

 Featured Art https://www.vintagevectors.com/objects/old-hot-air-balloons-and-blimps